 Acts 2:40 And with many other words he testified and exhorted them, saying, “Be saved from this perverse generation.”

-I want to talk about our commitment to moral excellence.
+This message deals with our commitment to moral excellence.
 The need for the church to exhibit a sense of moral excellence to the world is a critical need in the world in which we live.
-We are living in an hour in which wickedness and a lack of morality is on a continuing increase.
+We are living in an hour in which wickedness and a lack of morality are on a continuing increase.

 Ecclesiastes 3:16 Moreover I saw under the sun: In the place of judgment, wickedness was there; and in the place of righteousness, iniquity was there.